-- 1. Regular or Annual IRA Contribution.
-An annual contribution, commonly referred to as a regular contribution, is your contribution for the tax year, and is based on your and/or your spouse's compensation.
+Regular or Annual IRA Contribution.
+An annual contribution, commonly referred to as a regular contribution, is your contribution for the tax year, and is based on your and your spouse's compensation if filing jointly.
 Your designation of the tax year for your contribution is irrevocable.
-You may direct all or a portion of any tax refund directly to an IRA. - Compensation for Eligibility.
-You are eligible to contribute to your IRA if you are younger than age $70^{1/2}$ during the entire tax year for which your contribution applies, and you have compensation (also referred to as earned income).
+You may direct all or a portion of any tax refund directly to an IRA, up to your annual contribution limit.